ncihtan/htan_missing_manual/data_submission/clin_data_submission.md

 The data standards allow for multiple responses for many data elements.
 This information may be found in the “Validation” column of the HTAN Data Model documentation.
 Multiple responses are submitted delimited by commas.

-Data elements are aligned with the Standard Common Data Elements (CDEs) of the [NCI's caDSR](https://cadsr.cancer.gov/onedata/Home.jsp) where possible.
+Data elements are aligned with the Standard Common Data Elements (CDEs) of the <a href="https://cadsr.cancer.gov/onedata/Home.jsp" target="_blank" rel="noopener noreferrer">NCI's caDSR</a> where possible.

 ### Demographics
 Clinical Tier 1 Demographics data includes patient attributes captured at baseline or at the time of the cross-sectional observation.
 These data include ethnicity, race, etc. </br></br>